Endless Night (1972 film)

-Endless Night is a 1972 British horror-mystery film directed by Sidney Gilliat and starring Hayley Mills, Britt Ekland, Per Oscarsson, Hywel Bennett, and George Sanders.
+Endless Night (also known as Agatha Christie's Endless Night) is a 1972 British neo-noir horror-mystery film directed by Sidney Gilliat and starring Hayley Mills, Britt Ekland, Per Oscarsson, Hywel Bennett, and George Sanders.
 Based on the 1967 novel Endless Night by Agatha Christie, the plot follows a newlywed couple who feel threatened after building their dream home on cursed land.

-This would be the last project Sidney Gilliat and Frank Launder worked together for British Lion, their home since 1950’s The Happiest Days of Your Life.
+This was the last project on which Sidney Gilliat and Frank Launder worked together for British Lion Films, their home since The Happiest Days of Your Life (1950).

 Plot

 Michael Rogers is a wistful and aimless young aspiring photographer working as a chauffeur and living with his mother in London.
-Though from a working class background, Michael aspires to a life of luxury and is obsessed with the fine arts.
+From a working class background, Michael aspires to a life of luxury and is obsessed with the fine arts.
 Through his travels as a chauffeur, he discovers a spot along the Devon coast known as Gypsy's Acre, where a dilapidated Victorian mansion sits.
 Michael fantasizes about one day building a new home on the plot of land and aims to one day have Santonix, a famed Italian architect whom he met through a client, design the home.

 While photographing Gypsy's Acre, Michael meets Ellie Thomsen, a young American visiting England, who is quickly taken by Michael's fantastical nature.
 While exploring the property, the two encounter Miss Townsend, a mysterious old woman who tells Michael that Gypsy's Acre is for sale, but that it is a cursed land.
 Ellie leaves England and embarks on the remainder of her trip through Switzerland and Italy with Greta, her German language tutor who has taken on the role of a personal assistant.
 In Ellie's absence, Michael learns that she is in fact one of the richest young women in the world.
 He confronts her about this when she returns to England, but she explains she did not want to tell him as she thought it would dissuade him from pursuing her.
 She also reveals that, while visiting Italy, she was able to arrange a meeting with Santonix about building Michael's dream home.
 Furthermore, she reveals she has purchased Gypsy's Acre.

 Though initially angered by her deceit, Michael eventually relents, and he and Ellie marry in Wales.
 Ellie attempts to keep the marriage secret, as she fears her stepmother, Cora, and other family members may attempt to bribe Michael to divorce her based on his lower social class, but the union quickly makes international headlines.
 The family's attorney, whom Ellie lovingly refers to as "Uncle" Andrew swiftly attempts to buy Michael off, but he declines, insisting he and Ellie are in love.
 The couple subsequently purchases a local antique shop to operate.